Well, if I am glib, the answer is in the question. As opposed to what, not having a purpose?

-Every movement is going to have its detractors and particularly if something is seen as being just another trend.
-And indeed if something is being applied as ‘following a trend’ then it deserves our derision.
+Every movement is going to have its detractors — and particularly if something is seen as being just another trend.
+And indeed, if something is being applied as ‘following a trend’ then it deserves our derision.
 I’m all for discussion and challenging received wisdom, but there may be more to it than that...

-This sense of connection is part of what ultimately adds up to a better brand.
+This sense of connection is part of what ultimately adds up to a building a better brand.

 As we continue to seek the perfect balance between the states of stress and flow, Nike has teamed up with the creators of the leading mindfulness meditation brand Headspace to create audio-guides that use established meditation techniques to give you an enhanced experience of exercise.Read more